Schepp/schepp.dev/posts/turning-css-carousels-into-a-theme-switcher.md

 ## A small disclaimer

-I tried to make the interaction as accessible as possible - the controls are focusable, labelled and keyboard-operable.
+I tried to make the interaction as accessible as possible - the controls are focusable, labelled, and keyboard-operable.

 But it _is_ a creative misuse of functionality designed for a different purpose.
 The underlying semantics still resemble a tablist/scroll navigation rather than a theme switcher, and you can’t completely remove that conceptual mismatch.